longhorn/longhorn/CONTRIBUTING.md

 Small changes such as typo fixes may be submitted directly, but larger bug fixes, behavior changes, features, refactoring, dependency updates, or chart-related changes should always be linked to an issue.

+## Enhancement Proposals

+Large features, architectural changes, or changes that affect the storage data path, upgrade behavior, or public APIs require a Longhorn Enhancement Proposal (LEP) before implementation begins.

+- Proposals live in the [`enhancements/`](https://github.com/longhorn/longhorn/tree/master/enhancements) directory of this repository.
+- Use an existing proposal as a template and open the proposal as a pull request for discussion.
+- Reaching agreement on the design early avoids rework and helps maintainers plan releases and backports.

+If you are unsure whether a change needs a proposal, open an issue first and ask the maintainers.

 ## Pull Request Requirements

 Each pull request must include: